SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/XMLNode/toJSON.md

 so.topic: reference
 ---

+# XMLNode.toJSON(Integer indent)

 Creates a string containing XML nodes formated as a JSON document.
 Child nodes are also included.

 * **Indent:** the text with a given number of spaces.
 * **Returns:** XMLNodes converted to JSON

 The XMLNode parameter "type" is used to describe the datatype of the JSON nodes.
 Legal types are: object, array, string, number, bool and null.

 ## Example